React Native vs. Ionic: Which Is the Best Cross-Platform Framework?

 Performance:

-React Native excels in terms of performance, providing near-native app experience due to direct access to native APIs.
-On the other hand, Ionic, while offering broad compatibility, may fall short in achieving the same level of performance.
+React Native excels in performance, providing near-native app experience through direct access to native APIs.
+On the other hand, Ionic, while offering broad compatibility, may fall short of achieving the same level of performance.

 Development Experience: